viscid-hub/Viscid/README.md

   + sphinxcontrib-napoleon (if Sphinx is <= version 1.2)

-The optional calculator modules (necalc and cycalc) are all dispatched through calculator.calc, and it is intelligent enough not to use a library that is not installed.
+The optional calculator modules (necalc and cycalc) are all dispatched through calculator.calc, and it gracefully falls back to numpy implementations if more advanced libraries are not installed.

 The jrrle and fortbin readers depend on compiled Fortran code, and the interpolation and streamline functions depend on compiled Cython (C) code.